-To validate the importance of tuning parameters for flying faster trajectories, we compare our approach to the top three methods in the 2019 AirSim Game of Drones competition.
+We additionally compare our approach to the top three methods in the 2019 AirSim Game of Drones competition [28].
 We compare the methods both on the qualification and final round of the competition.
 The results of this experiment are summarized in Table II.
 On the qualifier track flying AutoTune achieves a lap-time of 24.05 s, while the winner only reaches the goal in 30.11 s, with a lap-time 25% longer than ours.
 Also in the final round, AutoTune outperforms the winner of the competition with a 1.7 s margin, completing the track in approximately 5% less time.
 Interestingly, our approach converges to a policy with a maximum speed not necessarily higher than others.
 However, we achieve an average velocity higher than baselines, and therefore a faster lap-time.
 This experiment shows that tuning controller parameters with an automated procedure allow quadrotors to fly faster trajectories.